Hardmath123/hardmath123.github.io/content/hackathons-vs-ctfs.md

 the latter generally being the sole criterion in determining winners.
 Hackathon veterans largely agree that hackathon-code is rarely touched after the demo, because it's usually written as just enough to create a demo.
-You aren't supposed to pay heed to petty things like maintainability--you're hackers!
+You aren't supposed to pay heed to petty things like maintainability---you're hackers!
 And so your efforts over 24 sleep-deprived zombie hours all go to /dev/null.